Git-K3rnel/FortiWeb_Automation/PoolMemberConnectivity/README.md

 # Pool Member Connectivity

-In this script i try to find all pool members and their ports in a `FortiWeb` device with `API` calls and execute `telnet` on them.
+In this script i try to find all pool members and their ports in a `FortiWeb` device with `API` calls and execute `telnettest` on them.

 then results are saved in `servers.txt` file, this script aslo finds the `server policy` associated with corresponding `server pool`